Repair and Leasing Scheme (RLS) – Frequently Asked Questions

 The scope and cost of the works required to meet the Housing (Standards for Rented Houses) Regulations 2019, and the recoupment of the cost of the works through the RAA/lease payments, will be agreed between the owner and the local authority/AHB.

-There are two options for property owners who are considering making their properties available to a local authority or an AHB under RLS – a direct lease or a Rental Availability Agreement (RAA):
+There are two options for property owners under RLS – a direct lease or a Rental Availability Agreement (RAA):

 Term 5 – 25 years 5 – 10 years